Serving Raleigh, Fayetteville, Henderson, and all of Central and Eastern NC

 This form is secure and all information shared will be transmitted securely.

-This page was authored and verified by Lennon, Camak, & Bertics PLLC attorney S. Neal Camak, a Board Certified Workers' Compensation specialist.
-You can learn more about Neal's experience and expertise on his bio page.
+This page was authored and verified by Lennon, Camak, & Bertics PLLC attorney Michael W. Bertics, a Board Certified Workers' Compensation specialist.
+You can learn more about Michael's experience and expertise on his bio page.